TranSirius/SmashThunder/SmashThunder/src/components/README.md

 These components may NOT implement navigation guards.
 Their data is passed by the view components.

+## mixin folder

+All functions/components that will be mixed-in will be stored in this folder.

 ## Header.vue

 The header component provides the navbar and sign in/up form.